 1 Hr., 33 Mins.

-Smithereens June 24, 2020
+Smithereens July 27, 2020

 mall-town youngster packs everything up, moves to a big city, and makes their dream come true.
 (The dream: to become somebody — somebody famous.)
-The romanticized narrative is age-old — it’s undoubtedly appealing.
+The romanticized narrative is age-old — undoubtedly appealing.
 Has it ever shown signs of fading?
-At the beginning of a 1985 concert video commemorating the “Virgin Tour,” one of the few people who has lived it, pop multi-hyphenate Madonna,
+At the beginning of a 1985 concert video commemorating the Virgin Tour, one of the few people who has lived it to a freakish degree, pop multi-

 Twenty-something Wren has just relocated from New Jersey to New York City.
 She’s living in a cramped apartment with a handful of roommates with whom she isn’t close.
-She’s not sure exactly what she’d like the move to entail but has a nebulous idea, which to her is good enough.
+She’s not sure exactly what she’d like the move to entail but has a foggy idea, which to her is good enough.
 Wren wants to be a prominent figure in the New York punk scene.
-It doesn’t matter to her whether that means she becomes someone who has or is in a band or is a cool someone friendly with the scene’s stars.
+It doesn’t matter to her whether that means she becomes someone who has or is in a band, or is a cool someone friendly with the scene’s stars.
 (A little into the film she discovers, to her chagrin, that the milieu she’s picturing has gone mostly out of vogue in New York and has pretty much drifted to Los Angeles.)

 When we first see her, Wren is making like a low-budget Angelyne.
-She’s sticking printer-paper portraits of herself, in various punk-chic outfits, on car windows and power-line poles, with “Who Is She?” printed next to her likeness.
+She’s sticking printer-paper portraits of herself, in various punk-chic outfits, on car windows and power-line poles.
+“Who Is She?” is printed next to her likeness.
 This attracts no interest that we ever see.
 But in Wren’s mind, it’s got to do

 Maybe Wren will someday “make it.”
-Maybe she’ll work to develop a musical talent, or at least an on-stage persona that people will take to; maybe she can relocate another time somewhere else and there more successfully become the groupie she wanted to be in New York.
-At the end of “Smithereens,” when everything has basically collapsed for Wren (when haven’t prospects been dim), she is propositioned by a man on the street.
+Work to develop a musical talent, or at least an on-stage persona that people will take to.
+Maybe she can relocate another time somewhere else and there more successfully become the groupie she wanted to be in New York.
+At the end of Smithereens, when everything has basically collapsed for Wren (when haven’t prospects been dim), she is propositioned by a man on the street.
 She rebuffs his half-hearted advances, but when he asks her if she has anything better to do, she admits that she doesn’t and then moves in his direction.
-It’s dubious, in “Smithereens,” whether this moment is supposed to be read as totally bleak or darkly promising.
+It’s dubious in Smithereens whether this moment is supposed to be read as totally bleak or darkly promising.
 Is it supposed to signify the end of, or a new beginning to, Wren’s chase?
-The latter question is more likely a byproduct of viewers who can watch a movie as unvarnished and frequently cruel as “Smithereens” and still have stuck in their heads the quaint romanticism of Madonna’s “Virgin Tour” quote.
+The latter question is more likely a byproduct of viewers who can watch a movie as unvarnished and frequently cruel as Smithereens and still have stuck in their heads the romanticism of Madonna’s Virgin Tour quote.

-“Desperately Seeking Susan,” which came after “Smithereens” and saw mainstream success,” similarly explores the redefining of oneself and the appeal of rebirth.
+Desperately Seeking Susan, which came after Smithereens and saw mainstream success, similarly explores the redefining of oneself and the appeal of rebirth.
 But in that movie, it’s something achieved, even temporarily, in a light, fun fashion.
-In “Smithereens,” though, both ideas prove themselves exhausting, much harder to make real for oneself than its protagonist realizes.
+In Smithereens, though, both ideas prove themselves exhausting, much harder to make real for oneself than its protagonist realizes.
 An insatiable hunger to renew herself seems to exist for Wren in lieu of real talents or a personality that doesn’t hinge on using others for personal gain.

-“Smithereens” is such a melancholy depiction of a quarter-life crisis that “Desperately Seeking Susan,” which revels more in the absurdities of one, by contrast feels like a salve.
-It’s ironic that it also co-starred the person who, for all intents and purposes, saw through what Wren so badly wants for herself — an avatar of the near-impossible-to-achieve achievement.
+Smithereens is such a melancholy depiction of a quarter-life crisis that Desperately Seeking Susan, which revels more in the absurdities of one, by contrast feels like a salve.
+It’s ironic that it also co-starred the person who, for all intents and purposes, saw through what Wren so badly wants for herself — an avatar of a near-impossible-to-achieve achievement.
 A